garyzhubc/STAT406-2017/Lecture6/README.md

 Compare MSPEs of Ridge & LASSO on the credit data
 -------------------------------------------------

-We now compare the MSPEs of the different estimators / predictors:
+We now use 50 runs of 5-fold cross-validation to estimate (and compare) the MSPEs of the different estimators / predictors:

 ``` r
 library(MASS)